PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/readme.md

 And the calculated step responses of both algorithms show another problem which may be notoriously underrated until this day:

-- you cannot simply take one set of (tuned) PID controller parameters (Kp, Ti, Td, Td_lpf) from one implementation and naively expect them to also work in a different setup!
+- you cannot simply take one set of (tuned) PID controller parameters (Kp, Ti, Td, Td_lpf) from one implementation and naively expect them to also work in a different setup but with the same label "PID"!